weixiaonan1/BorderEscape/Report.md

 3. **Improve Recognition Accuracy**

    In our practice, the program can only recognize the actions and gestures defined officially by Kinect.
-In a bid to improve recognition accuracy and avoid action conflicts, we can define some special actions and gestures by detecting the motions of specific joints and bones.
+In a bid to simplify the detection, improve recognition accuracy, and avoid action conflicts, we can define some special actions and gestures by detecting the motions of specific joints and bones.

 4. **Design Multiplayer Game Mode**

    Kinect is capable of detecting two or more people's actions though its results may not be very satisfactory.
 The introduction of Multiplayer Game Mode can enhance the entertainment of the game.

 5. **Refine Game Scene**